NO RUMOURS, NO ADS NO CLICKBAIT, NO SCORES!

 And that wasn’t the only level in which Dinosaurs were invited to the game you’ll do battle a T-Rex boss ride a Triceratops (Think Poochie from Yoshi) and ride a pteranodon (We’ll that’s the flying Dinosaur I’m going for anyway) through the skies which at least has more leg room than a conventional airplane these days

 The bosses for the most part are bigger and largely better than the original though a couple of them prove to be far more of an annoyance than any on the original did.

 You’ll also have plenty of gravity pulling annoyance (at least annoying for me) towards the end of the game.

 The final battle is relatively easy and unfortunately ends the game with something of a whimper but the overall package sees an improvement on an already very good original game.

 There’s plenty of death to be had in both games and not a single check point in sight.

-It might sound a bit annoying but the levels overall are so short there really is zero need to feature such a system in the first place even if a particular level is claiming a few lives it shouldn’t take that much practice to finally get it done.
+That will put off some players and understandably so but the levels overall are so short there isn't really is a need for them in the first place, even if a particular level is claiming a few lives it shouldn’t take that much practice to finally get it done.